Mercedosaurus Rex at Indianapolic Park

 II.
 Indianapolis, May 21, 17:51 local time

 Stefan Johansson qualified a hired Reynard-Ford on the last row of the Indianapolis starting field.
 Johansson’s team had hired the Reynard since his original mount, a 1994 Penske PC23-IC108 had been too slow.
-Johansson bumped Emerson Fittipaldi from the field who had narrowly qualified a Lola-IC108 backup car, a car leased to Team Penske by Bobby Rahal.
+Johansson bumped Emerson Fittipaldi from the field after the Brazilian had narrowly qualified a Lola IC-108 backup car which had been leased to Team Penske by Bobby Rahal.

 Fittipaldi in the car he qualified briefly but eventually was bumped.
 A curious reversal of colour schemes: one year ago a car in Marlboro colours was carrying Miller decals, in 1995 a car in Miller colours carried Marlboro signs.
 This was Bobby Rahal’s back-up car, a Lola T95/00 with Mercedes IC108 engine.